vedant99choudhari/rainbow-poems/README.md

 # rainbow-poems
-To learn more about github using poems
+this repository is used to teach about git and github learn more about github using poems